 TARGET Employee KEY (assigned_to);

-This matters because duplicate edge tables create application friction.
-If tickets.assigned_to is already the true relationship, forcing the application to also maintain a ticket_employee_edges table introduces write duplication, triggers, or eventual inconsistency.
+Duplicate edge tables create application friction.
+If tickets.assigned_to is already the relationship, forcing a ticket_employee_edges table introduces write duplication, triggers, or eventual inconsistency.

-For v0.1, check the graph reference and parser support before relying on endpoint mapping syntax.
+Check the graph reference and parser support before relying on endpoint mapping syntax in a release.
 The architectural direction is clear, but public syntax should match the current binary.

 Vector data

-Vector functions and indexes are intended for embeddings stored beside application records.
+Vector functions and indexes handle embeddings stored beside application records.
 A typical workload starts from a vector predicate or nearest-neighbor ordering, then joins or traverses to related records.

 Example shape: